Computational Imaging#

 discuss the mathematical role of convolutions, receptive fields, skip connections, multiscale processing, and self-attention;

-compare CNNs, UNets, residual variants, and Vision Transformers from the viewpoint of computational imaging;
+compare CNNs, UNets, residual variants, and Vision Transformers (ViT) from the viewpoint of computational imaging;

 explain self-supervised training strategies when clean targets are unavailable;